dwyl/Javascript-the-Good-Parts-notes/Notes-on-Javascript-the-Good-Parts.md

 * Inner functions have **access to the actual parameters of the outer functions (not copies)**
 * If an object is created as a result of a function and assigned to myObject, myObject continues to share access to the variables in the functions that created it (actual variables, not copies)
-	* It has access to _the context in which it was created - this is _closure_
+	* It has access to _the context in which it was created_ - this is _closure_
 	* This includes later on, even if _the outer function has completed its execution and returned_, when the inner function is called, it will still have **access to all the variables it had access to at the time it was defined** (i.e. the variables that were _in context_ when the inner function was defined)

 ###Callbacks

 * A _callback function_ is a function passed to another function as a parameter and executed in this other function
 * When making a request of a server, use an _asynchronous request_ as asynchronous functions return immediately, therefore freeing up the client
 	* In this example, we pass the callback function to the asynchronous request as a parameter so the callback function will only be called when a response is available
 ```javascript
 request = prepare_the_request();
 send_request_asynchronously(request, function(response){     //function being passed in as a parameter
 	display(response);
 });
 ```

 <a name="Module"/>
 ###Module

 * A module is a function or object whose contents can be used, but its state and implementation are hidden
-* It is essentially using function scope and closures keep the variables and functions contained within as private as well as binding them to a non-global object - **shilst still being accessible
+* It is essentially using function scope and closures keep the variables and functions contained within as private as well as binding them to a non-global object - **whilst still being accessible**
 * Using the _module pattern_ is **widely used and good practice** as it promotes information hiding (avoiding naming conflicts, etc) and encapsulation
 	* This is a [good article on how to use the module pattern](http://css-tricks.com/how-do-you-structure-javascript-the-module-pattern-edition/) with examples
 * It can also be used to produce **secure objects** (see [durable objects](#DurableObject) below)